jupyterlab/jupyterlab/docs/extensions_dev.md

 `true` to use the main module of the package, or a string path to a specific module (e.g. `"lib/foo"`).

+## Themes
+A theme is a JupyterLab extension that uses a `ThemeManager` and can be loaded and unloaded dynamically.
+The package must include all static assets that are referenced by `url()` in its CSS files.
+The `url()` paths used by a locally sourced theme must start with the path `'./lab/api/themes/<foo>/', where `foo` is the normalized name of the package.
+Scoped packages of the form `@org/name` are normalized to `org-name`.
+Other package names are not affected.
+The path to the theme assets is specified `package.json` under the `"jupyterlab"` key as `"themeDir"`.
+See the [JupyterLab Light Theme](https://github.com/jupyterlab/jupyterlab/tree/master/packages/theme-light-extension) for an example.

 ## Storing Extension Data
 In addition to the file system that is accessed by using the `@jupyterlab/services` package, JupyterLab offers two ways for extensions to store data: a client-side state database that is built on top of `localStorage` and a plugin settings system that allows for default setting values and user overrides.